lsuhpchelp/lsuhpcspack/lib/spack/docs/basic_usage.rst

 .. command-output:: spack list
    :ellipsis: 10

-There are thosands of them, so we've truncated the output above, but you can find a :ref:`full list here <package-list>`.
+There are thousands of them, so we've truncated the output above, but you can find a :ref:`full list here <package-list>`.
 Packages are listed by name in alphabetical order.
 A pattern to match with no wildcards, ``*`` or ``?``,